 DeCicco, a pioneer in rigorous evaluations of the environmental ratings of cars and trucks, believes that automated vehicles can increasingly be powered by electricity.
 That means even more gains in efficiency.

 At the end of a drive, EV owners could simply send a car off for a few blocks, or miles, to find its own recharging stations.
 This allows people who live in multi-family dwellings to easily charge, whereas today electric car ownership and charging is easier for those with access to a garage.
 “It liberates the whole energy refill problem by totally automating it,” said DeCicco.

 Then there is vehicle platooning, in which cars link up in train-like configurations for common legs of their respective journeys.
 MacKenzie pegs the benefit at as much as a 20 percent gain in efficiency, with perhaps another 20 percent benefit from eco-routing.

-“Sometimes you see some big times from optimal simulation, said DeCicco.
+“Sometimes you see some big estimated gains from best-case simulations,” said DeCicco.
 “But even those numbers are not a doubling of efficiency.”
-And of course, drivers would have to opt into driving in a slower and steadier fashion, rather than deciding to get to a destination faster.
+And of course, drivers in platoons or on eco-routes would have to opt into driving in a slower and steadier fashion, rather than getting to a destination faster.

 Wait, Not So Fast

 So far, so good for the efficiency of vehicle automation.
 “But there’s the other side of the story,” said DeCicco.
 “Automation could allow more driving.”